Natalie has been an online writer for over two years. Her articles often focus on species conservation and pet care.

 About the Breed

 Although small, Miniature Schnauzers are a sturdy breed.
-A healthy weight ranges from around 5kg to 9kg, with the females generally being smaller.
-Their height at the shoulder is approximately 12 to 14 inches.
+Healthy weights range from around 5 kg to 9 kg, with the females generally being smaller.
+Typical shoulder height is approximately 12 to 14 inches.

 They have two coats, with the top coat being wiry.
-Show dogs tend to be hand stripped to keep the wiry coat, but many others are groomed with electric shavers which removes the top coat.
+Show dogs tend to be hand stripped to keep the wiry coat, but many others are groomed with electric shavers, which remove the top coat.
 They are very low shedding, so they may be a good choice for allergy sufferers.

 The breed appeared in several paintings by German artist Albrecht Durer of the High Renaissance movement.
 Schnauzers also feature in a statue in Mecklenberg dating from the 14th century and another statue in Stuttgart from 1620.